Brown Station, Maryland

-Brown Station is an census designated place in Prince George's County, Maryland, United States.
+Brown Station is a census designated place in Prince George's County, Maryland, United States.
 Per the 2020 Census, the population was 3,298.

 History

 The Brown Station CDP was first defined by the U.S. Census Bureau for the 2020 U.S. census.
 The areas for Brown Station were taken from Brock Hall and Westphalia as defined in the 2010 U.S. census.
-Brown Station Road contains the Prince Georges County landfill, as well as its new animal shelter.
+Brown Station Road contains the Prince George's County landfill, as well as its new animal shelter.

 Demographics

 Brown Station first appeared as a census designated place in the 2020 U.S. census.